What does “risk” look like here? It means funding the research that will fail or make you look bad if you fund it. People like funding winners.

 In the case of the government, the grantors worry about wasting taxpayer money and there are various demands to show that the money is going to good use.

-Another way to derisk is to give the grant to people you trust.
-Because of the Mere-Exposure Effect grantors will trust people who have gone out of their way to interact with the grantors or have just been in the game longer and ideas that they are familiar with .
-The trust aspect further serves to direct grants to people later in their careers and well-trodden ideas.
-Is this related to The best due diligence is network based?
+Another way to derisk a grant is to give the grant to people you Trust.
+Because of the Mere-Exposure Effect grantors will trust people who have gone out of their way to interact with the grantors or have just been in the game longer and ideas that they are familiar with. ( Is this related to The best due diligence is network based?)
+The importance of trust further serves to direct grants to people later in their careers and well-trodden ideas.
+One way around this trust issue is simply smaller grants per Impetus Grants, Fast Grants, Emergent Ventures but Small grants are different animals from big grants.

 The derisking incentives around grants is one of the reasons why The idea that academia is for crazy exploration and companies are for low risk exploration is bullshit and Lots of innovation is stifled because of the overhead of going off of the beaten path rather than direct forbiddance.